Roestlab/arycal/README.md

   - Individual peak mapping across runs is scored using the same metrics.
   - A set of decoy aligned peaks is generated (random shuffling of query peak or random region selection) to estimate the quality of peak alignment.
   - If using the IPF OpenSWATH workflow, alignment (based on detecting transitions) and scoring of individual transitions peak mappings is also supported.
-- Supports output from OpenSWATH (OSW feature files and sqMass XIC files)
+- Currently only supports output from OpenSWATH (OSW feature files and sqMass XIC files)

 ## Installation

+### Precompiled Binaries

+Precompiled binaries are available for Linux, MacOS, and Windows.
+You can download the latest release under the assets from the [releases page](https://github.com/singjc/arycal/releases)

 ### Build from Source